atelier-saulx/selva/GET.md

   layout: {
       default: { components: [] },
       match: { components: [] },
+      video: { $field: 'layout.match' }
-      video: '$layout.match' // this is is a ref onnly within your own object - store with a bit mask -- make the api in set powerfull and good for this
+      // '$layout.match' // this is is a ref onnly within your own object - store with a bit mask -- make the api in set powerfull and good for this
   }
 }
 ```